 Since 2014, Bread for the World-SD has advocated for Medicaid expansion.
 But now, due to inaction by the governor and state legislature, we must take citizen action to put it on the 2022 ballot for the voters.

 The Lord knows we need this benefit for our state!:

 --> Racial justice.
 The Covid pandemic has laid bare the disparities in health, disease, and healthcare coverage.

 --> Justice for low-wage workers.
 Many are unable to work from home, often working on the front lines of the pandemic (cleaning, homecare, childcare, . . .).
-All our state's low-wage workers need healthcare.
+All our state's low-wage workers should have access to healthcare.
 Their health is as important as anyone's.

 --> Help to those who have lost jobs.
-Unemployment is up.
 Losing a job can mean losing health coverage.

 --> A Responsible Response to a pandemic.
 We’ll never know how many uninsured people missed or delayed a Covid test or medical care, because of the expense, and then passed the virus on to others.

 --> Healthcare justice.
 “Of all the forms of inequality, injustice in healthcare is the most shocking and inhumane.” -Martin Luther King, Jr.